-If the distribution is normal, what percent of scores lie within 2 standard deviations of the mean of a distribution?
+What percent of scores lie within 2 standard deviations of the mean of a distribution?

 - a.
 50%

 - b.
 68%

 - c.
 95%

 - d.
 99%

 How much of their awake time do marmots spend eating?
 To answer this question, a researcher videotaped several hours of marmot behavior from an inconspicuous location and then arranged for students to code the marmot behavior into a number of exclusive and exhaustive categories, identifying for each moment which behavior the marmot was exhibiting.